Charged With Trafficking But You're Just a User? Here's What You Need to Know

 - Knowledge — You knew the substance was there

-- Dominion and control — You had the ability to exercise control over it
+- Dominion and control — You had the power to use, sell, move, or dispose of the drugs

 Both elements must be proven beyond a reasonable doubt.
 Not just one.
 Both.